Wok Tai Wan

 Wok Tai Wan (鑊底灣 (Bay of the Wok Bottom)) was a bay on the northwest coast of Tsing Yi Island, Hong Kong.
 The beach in the bay was once a naturist resort.
-The difficulties involved in getting to the bay on foot with high its surrounding hills, or by small boat because of turbulence in the nearby sea, made it the ideal place for nudists to swim and sunbathe.
+The difficulties involved in getting to the bay on foot with its high surrounding hills, or by small boat because of turbulence in the nearby sea, made it an ideal place for nudists to swim and sunbathe.
 Because of the resort, the bay once became an attraction for hikers even after the activities ceased.

 Wok Tai in Cantonese means the bottom of the wok, a round-bottom pan.
-The bay named because its wok shape.
+The bay is thus named because its wok shape.